Which Vehicles Have the Best Warranty Coverage?

 Hyundai, Genesis, Kia

-Bumper-to-bumper coverage runs five years or 60,000 miles, powertrain coverage runs for 10 years or 100,000 miles, and roadside assistance extends five years with unlimited mileage.
-Genesis also offers enhanced maintenance and service coverage.
-The main drive battery and drive system components for EVs and hybrids are covered for 10 years or 100,000 miles, with EV battery degradation limited to 70% of capacity.
+Bumper-to-bumper coverage is for five years or 60,000 miles; powertrain coverage runs for 10 years or 100,000 miles; and roadside assistance extends five years with unlimited mileage (or 60,000 miles for Kia).
+Genesis also offers additional maintenance and service coverage.
+The drive battery and drive system components for EVs and hybrids are covered for 10 years or 100,000 miles, with EV battery capacity retention of at least 70%.

 Mitsubishi

-Bumper-to-bumper coverage runs five years or 60,000 miles, powertrain coverage is for 10 years or 100,000 miles, and roadside assistance coverage runs for five years with no mileage cap.
-The powertrain coverage includes the Outlander plug-in hybrid SUV, but there is no provision for loss of battery capacity.
+Bumper-to-bumper coverage runs five years or 60,000 miles.
+Powertrain coverage is for 10 years or 100,000 miles, including for the powertrain and drive battery for the Outlander Plug-in Hybrid SUV, but there is no provision for loss of battery capacity.
+Roadside assistance coverage runs for five years with no mileage cap.

 Rivian

-Bumper-to-bumper and roadside assistance coverage runs for five years or 60,000 miles.
-Powertrain coverage is for eight years or 175,000 miles, and coverage for the battery pack is eight years or 175,000 miles with battery capacity retention of at least 70%.
+Bumper-to-bumper and roadside assistance coverage runs for five years or 60,000 miles for quad-motor versions of the make’s vehicles and four years or 50,000 miles for other configurations.
+Powertrain and battery pack coverage is for eight years or 175,000 miles for quad-motor models; eight years or 150,000 miles for dual-motor models with the Large or Max battery; and eight years or 120,000 miles with the Standard or Standard+ battery.
+All cover battery capacity retention of at least 70%.

 Above-Average Warranties

-Just below the top-shelf warranties are brands with above-average coverage in one or more of the areas.
+- Takeaway: Just below the best, these brands offer better-than-average coverage in one or more areas.

 Acura

-Bumper-to-bumper and roadside assistance runs four years or 50,000 miles, and powertrain coverage lasts six years or 70,000 miles.
+Bumper-to-bumper and roadside assistance runs four years or 50,000 miles, and powertrain coverage runs six years or 70,000 miles.
+The high-voltage battery in the now-discontinued ZDX EV is covered for eight years or 100,000 miles.

 Cadillac

 Bumper-to-bumper coverage is for four years or 50,000 miles, with powertrain and roadside assistance running six years or 70,000 miles.
-EV batteries are covered for eight years or 100,000 miles with battery capacity retention of at least 75%; EV roadside assistance also has those higher limits.
+EV batteries (along with EV towing assistance) are covered for eight years or 100,000 miles with battery capacity retention of at least 75%.

 Infiniti

-Bumper-to-bumper coverage is for four years or 60,000 miles, powertrain coverage runs six years or 70,000 miles, and roadside assistance goes four years with no mileage cap.
+Bumper-to-bumper coverage is for four years or 60,000 miles, and powertrain coverage is for six years or 70,000 miles.
+Roadside assistance runs for four years with no mileage cap.

 Jaguar